kokozhou/kokozhou.github.io/_pages/about.md

 # Teaching

 I teach systems thinking, sustainability governance, and participatory research methods at undergraduate and postgraduate levels.
-I have taught 400+ students, designed original module content, and hold Associate Fellowship of the Higher Education Academy (AFHEA, 2024).
+I have taught 450+ students, designed original module content, and hold Associate Fellowship of the Higher Education Academy (AFHEA, 2024) and Fellowship of the Higher Education Academy (FHEA, 2026).

 ## Recent Teaching